luebken/container-patterns/module-container.md

 7. [Small](#small)

-### 5. Immutable

-The container image contains the OS, libraries, configurations, files and application code.
-Once a container image is built it shouldn’t be changed, especially not between different staging environments like dev, qa and production.
-State should be extracted and changes to the container should be applied by rebuilding the container.

-**Best practices on being immutable:**
-* Have a [dev / prod parity](http://12factor.net/dev-prod-parity) with the container image
-* Extract runtime state in volumes
-* Create a final file layout on build
-* And don't go into the container and change configuration with the risk of creating a [SnowflakeServer](http://martinfowler.com/bliki/SnowflakeServer.html)

 ### 6. Self-Contained
 The container should only rely on the Linux kernel.
 All dependencies should be added at build time.
 E.g. In the Java world build an Uber-Jar which includes a webserver.